dhellmann/pymotw-3/source/file_access.rst

 operations such as copying files and directories, and setting permissions.

-.. only:: bonus

 The :mod:`filecmp` module compares files and directories by looking at the bytes they contain, but without any special knowledge about their format.

 The built-in :class:`file` class can be used to read and write files visible on local file systems.
 A program's performance can suffer when